wwpa65/Kickstarter_Challenge/README.md

 - Funding goal was categorized into 12 categories: Less Than 1000, 1000 to 4999, 5000 to 9999, 10000 to 14999, 15000 to 19999, 20000 to 24999, 25000 to 29999, 30000 to 34999, 35000 to 39999, 40000 to 44999, 45000 to 49999, 50000 or More.
 - Using "COUNTIFS()" function with conditions to filter plays amd the range of funding goal, the number of successful, failed, and cancelled campaigns were populated into columns "Number Successful", "Number Failed", "Number Canceled", respectively.
 - The total number of campaigns and the percentage successful, percentage failed, and percentage canceled were calculated using formula, and populated into respective columns.
-- A line chart was created by using percentages for successful, failed, and cancelled campaigns in y axis and the grouped categories in X axis.
+- A line chart (Figure 2) was created by using percentages for successful, failed, and cancelled campaigns in y axis and the grouped categories in X axis.

 ![TheaterOutcomes by Goals](Outcomes_vs_Goals.png)